Skip to footer

 I'm a big believer in the basics.
 Whether you're just starting out or you're an experienced competitor, I think every rider needs to revisit the training pyramid from time to time.
 There's a reason why most professionals have this scale memorized!

 One thing I like to point out to my students is that the training scale needs to be kept realistic for the horse and rider combination.
-For example, the rhythm that I would expect from my advanced horses is vastly different from the rhythm that I would expect from a young horse just started under saddle or a thoroughbred right off the race track.
+For example, the rhythm that I would expect from my advanced horses is vastly different from the rhythm that I would expect from a young horse just started under saddle or a Thoroughbred right off the race track.
 Regardless of the horse's level, I'm still looking for a mastery of rhythm that is commensurate with where they are in their training.
-The same principle can be applied to every step of the training scale all the way up to collection.
+The same principle can be applied to every step of the pyramid all the way up to collection.

 A diagram of